Neon (company): History

 In August 2023, Neon hired former A24 employees Alexandra Altschuler as "VP Media" and Don Wilcox as "VP Marketing".
 That same month, Neon hired former Sierra/Affinity employee Kristen Figeroid as "President of International Sales and Distribution", Laurel Charnetsky as "VP International Acquisitions & Operations", and Dan Stadnicki as "Manager, International Sales & Distribution".
 In May 2024, Neon hired Joey Monteiro as "EVP, International Marketing" and Ashley Hirsch as "Manager of International Sales and Marketing".
 That same month, Neon promoted Elissa Federoff from "President of Distribution" to "Chief Distribution Officer" and Ryan Friscia from "EVP, Finance and Business Development" to "Chief Financial Officer".
 Furthermore, Jeff Deutchman, who joined Neon when it was launched, serves as "President of Acquisitions and Production".

-Additionally, Neon has acquired the distribution rights to six Palme d'Or winners at the Cannes Film Festival: Parasite (2019), Titane (2021), Triangle of Sadness (2022), Anatomy of a Fall (2023), Anora (2024), and It Was Just an Accident (2025); all six won consecutively.
+Additionally, Neon has acquired the distribution rights to seven Palme d'Or winners at the Cannes Film Festival: Parasite (2019), Titane (2021), Triangle of Sadness (2022), Anatomy of a Fall (2023), Anora (2024), It Was Just an Accident (2025), and Fjord (2026); all seven won consecutively.
 The company's strategy to acquire such titles at Cannes is to eschew "the lazy approach", said Deutchman.
 "The only real way to do Cannes is to go see as many movies as you can, because you never know where the next Dogtooth or Border or Hunger or Force Majeure is going to come from", he added, citing several modern Cannes standouts championed by arthouse buyers.
 After acquiring Parasite in 2018, Neon financed and distributed the film the following year in U.S. territories.
 "From the very beginning, Tom Quinn saw Parasite as a universal film and refused to put it in a box as a foreign-language or international film", said Parasite director Bong Joon Ho.
 "He saw the heart of the film and understood that it was about all of us living in our modern class-based society.
 I was always grateful for that."
 Neon spent $20 million promoting, distributing, and campaigning for the film's awards.
-The film subsequently became Neon's highest-grossing film with more than $200 million at the worldwide box office and won four Academy Awards, including Best Picture and Best Director.
+The film subsequently became Neon's highest-grossing film with more than $53 million at the box office and won four Academy Awards, including Best Picture and Best Director.
 Similarly, Neon spent $18 million promoting Anora, three times the film's original budget.
 Anora ultimately won the two aforementioned Academy Awards while Anatomy of a Fall and Triangle of Sadness were nominated for the same two categories, among others.
 As of March 2025, Neon has garnered 39 Academy Award nominations, winning 11 overall.